Meet Team NL

 Manager, Brand Partnerships and Special Events

-Colleen Sheehan is an incredible manager of events and logistics, a social media, recipe development, and SCOBY expert, and a New England beach baby.
-She started working at Nutritious Life after graduating from Syracuse University with a BS in Nutrition and Dietetics and following her 12-year-old-self dream of moving to New York City (after a childhood spent in Western Massachusetts).
+Colleen Sheehan is an incredible manager of brand partnerships, events, social media, and recipe development— a SCOBY expert, and dedicated New Englander at heart.
+She began with Nutritious Life after graduating from Syracuse University with a BS in Nutrition and Dietetics and shortly thereafter followed her 12-year-old-self dream of moving to New York City (after a childhood spent in Western Massachusetts).

-Colleen runs on sunlight, and her dreams involve expanding her culinary repertoire in a bright white kitchen filled with jars of fermenting veggies, sourdough starters, and mini food science experiments.
-She’s passionate about urban agriculture and food accessibility and education.
-She lives in Manhattan, where she can be found staying out (probably a bit too late) drinking wine with friends and/or working on a goal of trying every taco in NYC.
+Colleen runs on sunlight, loves to paint and read, and her dreams involve expanding her culinary repertoire in a bright white kitchen filled with jars of fermenting veggies, sourdough starters, and mini food science experiments.
+She’s passionate about urban agriculture, human connection, and food education.
+She lives in Manhattan, where she can be found staying out (self admittedly a bit too late sometimes) sipping wine with friends and/or working on her goal of trying every taco in NYC.

 The snack you always have with you when traveling?
 I’m not a big packaged snack person, but I’d most likely bring an apple, maybe with a packet of peanut butter (it’s fast food!).